 - The property is in the coastal watershed and has a Title 5 septic system installed in 1989, and a leaching pit installed in 1991.
 According to the applicant the system was sized for 17 restaurant seats.
 An abutting property under the same ownership has a three-bedroom system. - The number of restaurant seats has increased from the 34 allowed by the MVC in 1991 to 67 as determined this year by the Aquinnah Board of Health.
 The Board of Health in November approved a new 3,274 gallon-per-day septic system for the property, which it determined would be adequate to serve the 67-seat restaurant and eight bedrooms.
-An engineered septic plan has been provided. - It should be noted that there are about 120 physical seats on the property, but the Board of Health approval limits that to no more than 67 occupied at one time. - The restaurant is dinner- and reservation-only in summer, with a limited brunch program in the fall.
+An engineered septic plan has been provided. - It should be noted that there are about 120 physical seats on the property, but the Board of Health approval limits that to no more than 67 occupied at one time.
+No monitoring of this appears in place or has been proposed. - The restaurant is dinner- and reservation-only in summer, with a limited brunch program in the fall.
 The applicant notes that the restaurant's water use is about 1/5 the Title 5 standard, in part because it only serves one meal per day.
 The restaurant served an average of 90 meals per night last year.